Rokiis1/roadmap/8.Module/static_techniques.md

 **Explanation:**

 Model-based analysis is a static testing technique where models of the software (like data flow diagrams, entity-relationship diagrams, or state transition diagrams) are analyzed to find errors or potential improvements.
-This technique allows for a high-level understanding of the system's behavior and can help identify issues that might not be apparent from examining the code alone.

 **Key Concepts:**